 We looked at the procedures the service had in place for assisting people with their medicines.
-The registered manager told us staff prompted people to take their medicines and were also involved in administering their medication.
 Records we checked were complete and staff had recorded support they had provided people to take their medicines.

 Staff employed by the service received medication training during their induction.
-Discussion with three staff members confirmed they had been trained and assessed as competent to support people to take their medicines.
-We spoke with seven people about the management of their medicines.
+Discussion with ten staff members confirmed they had been trained and assessed as competent to support people to take their medicines.
+We spoke with 13 people about the management of their medicines.
 They told us they were happy with the medication arrangements and received their medicines when they needed them.